 Reynolds "converted" to freethought (or as he called it, the "religion of humanity") in his late forties.
-He credited Rochester freethinkers Elias H. Gault and his wife Polly with playing indispensable roles in this process, though precisely what they did or over what period of time is not known.
+He credited Rochester freethinkers Elias H. Gault and Gault's wife, Polly, with playing indispensable roles in this process, though precisely what they did or over what period of time is not known.

 Reynolds’s star rose rapidly.
 At an 1884 convention of the National Liberal League held in Cassadaga, New York, he was elected chairman of that organization’s executive committee.
 (The following year the organization renamed itself the American Secular Union.)

 Early in 1885 Reynolds made a public appeal for funds to purchase a tent of the type favored by tent revival preachers.
 This would enable him to offer freethought lectures at locations where no hall was available.
 Reynolds solicited donations in the pages of The Truth Seeker, the leading freethought paper of the day.
 “No other means devised can so popularize Secularism,” he promised in his Truth Seeker appeal.
 The needed $500 was raised quickly; a single gift of $300 came from Geneva philanthropist William Smith, who would later found the women's college that still bears his name today.

 In the June 13, 1885, issue of The Truth Seeker, a voluble Reynolds wrote: "Thanks to the princely liberality of such whole-souled friends of humanity and Secularism as William Smith, of Geneva, New York."